When it comes to real estate investing, it can become confusing as to the best way to invest plus which asset class to choose from.

 As you can imagine, there’s much more detail that goes into STR real estate investing.
 There’s both advantages and disadvantages to STRs and LTRs.

-Another important point to make is whether or not you want to be actively or passively involved with the investment process.
+Another important point to make is whether you want to be actively or passively involved with the investment process.

 If you’re a busy professional like me and members of our Passive Investors Circle, then your time is limited.